Back to the top

 • Everyone aboard the boat must have a derby ticket.
 This includes Charter Boats.
 Random checks will be conducted.

-• Derby Hours are from dawn to 2:00 p.m. sharp.
+• Derby Hours are from dawn to 2:00 p.m. weigh-in cut-off.

-• Salmon must be caught the day of the event, in the designated Marine Areas, and arrive at the weigh in location via water to qualify for weigh in and prizes.
+• Salmon must be caught the day of the event, in the designated Marine Areas, and arrive at the weigh-in location via water to qualify for weigh in and prizes.

 • Both hatchery fin clipped and Wild Coho (Silver) salmon may be weighed in to qualify for prizes.
 All participants agree to comply with all current WDFW rules for each area.
 WDFW enforcement may be present at the weigh in.

-• Clean your fish before arriving at the weigh in location.All guts, gills and kidney (the blood next to the spine) must be removed.
+• Clean your fish before arriving at the weigh-in location.
+All guts, gills and kidney (the blood next to the spine) must be removed.
 Derby judges may do additional cleaning at their complete discretion before weighing.

-• Each contestant may weigh in only1 fish.
+• Each contestant may weigh in only 1 fish.
 There will be no upgrading of fish.
 Your first fish weighed in will be your entry.

-• There are 2 weigh in locations; 1.
+• There are 2 weigh-in locations; 1.
 Port of Edmonds near the launch sling.
 2. Bayside Marine in Everett near the public launch area.

 • In the event of a tie, the time of weigh-in shall determine the winner (earliest fish wins).